nextcloud/documentation/admin_manual/installation/source_installation.rst

 Setting Strong Directory Permissions
 ------------------------------------

-After completing installation, we recommend immediately setting the directory permissions in your ownCloud installation as strictly as possible for stronger security.
+After completing installation, you must immediately set the directory permissions in your ownCloud installation as strictly as possible for stronger security.
 Please refer to :ref:`strong_perms_label`.